ludicast/angle-up/README.md

 ## Assumptions

 * Coffeescript - though there is a javascript file of the compiled Coffeescript, to edit or test the project (as well as read the docs), you need to know some coffeescript.
 I will hopefully have a side-by side comparator in the docs letting people avoid need to know coffeescript to use the library.
-* RESTful controllers where clintside models follow an equivalent naming convention.
+* RESTful controllers where clientside models follow an equivalent naming convention.
 This isn't a hard and fast rule, but I am trying to build this functionality out to reduce the clientside boilerplate needed.
-* Angular 0.10.6 - We are sticking to the "approved bleeding edge"
+* Angular 1.0.1 - We are sticking to the "approved bleeding edge"
 * JQuery is loaded somewhere in the asset pipeline.

 ### Installation